-Family Game Experience as an inclusive Fund of Knowledge: The concept of Funds of Knowledge emerged from research within US Latino communities.
+Family Game Experience as an inclusive Fund of Knowledge: The concept of Funds of Knowledge emerged from research within United States Latino communities.
 The term addresses the use of knowledge and skills from participation in activities outside school that teachers can build on to help classroom work and to support the motivation of learners.
 Researchers found that Latino home cultures, skills and traditions were hardly visible in mainstream school cultures, resulting in a form of deficit thinking about the performance of these communities (Moll et al., 1992).
 Research by the UK National Literacy Trust (2020) of 11-16 year olds found that 96% percent of boys and 65.2% of girls play video games.
 This study shows that while there remains a disparity between genders, game playing is still very widespread and young people are unlikely to be part of a household where no games are played.

 Game making allows children to draw on funds of knowledge in various ways, perhaps in the choice of the kind of game that is to be made, in the setting or subject matter or the style and aesthetics of audio and visual elements of the game.
 Teachers can also draw out attitudes and knowledge of game cultures and bring them into the learning environment in an inclusive way.
-In addition knowledge of game design conventions can be used by teachers to exemplify coding concepts.
-For example take conditional coding constructs.
-If Pac-Man touches a ghost then a player life is lost.
+In addition, knowledge of game design conventions can be used by teachers to exemplify coding concepts.
+For example, take conditional coding constructs.
+If Pac-Man touches a ghost, then a player life is lost.
 Such structures are described as a game design patterns.
 Werner and colleagues (2014) found that the use of design patterns and game mechanics when teaching novice coders can increase accessibility for learners due the concrete and relatable approach.

 Game Making as an Authentic Activity: Another important concept in both project and inclusive approaches to education is to make projects as authentic as possible to increase learner motivation (Barron & Darling-Hammond, 2008).
 For game making this authenticity or realness can be seen in both the tangible, shareable nature of the resulting game created and in clear links to the domain of professional and amateur games production.
 When learners are designing with someone else in mind, this guides them to shape their game design effectively.
 The process of imagining the end user’s experience is a vital design skill that can be developed when making games.
 As teachers, it is helpful to redirect the attention of learners back to the imagined player of the game they are creating to help with motivation and prioritisation.
 The high-profile of the games industry helps learners recognise that their own game making skills can be applied outside of the classroom.
-Young people may not be able to create a technically commercial advanced game but other genuine audiences exist.
+Young people may not be able to create a technically commercial advanced game, but other genuine audiences exist.
 For example, so-called Indy Games are made by enthusiasts and often released at low cost or for free on the Internet.
 They often appeal to a retro-game aesthetic and are thus easier and quicker to make.
 Highlighting these communities and outlet may reduce student dissatisfaction at not being able to code more advanced games.
 As another way to increase authenticity schools sometimes enter online game making competitions or wider creative competitions.